Internet Matters

 Catherine Knibbs

 You can explain your worries to your child using this metaphor of cars and driving, saying that you would want to ensure they are safe, wearing a seatbelt to prevent accidents and also that some cars are faster than others.
-Asking them to pay attention to their bodily signals with this person when communicating and to speak with you if they felt unsure or unsafe.
+Asking them to pay attention to their bodily signals with this person when communicating and to speak with you if they feel unsure or unsafe.

 Holding this space as parents can feel unsafe for us too so don’t railroad your child and let them move into your lane for conversations.